About the The Lycian Way

 Also, make sure to top off your water and fuel each day before starting.
 We recommend at least two liters of water and taking electrolyte tablets with you.

 Respect the principles of Leave No Trace by minimizing your impact on the environment.
 Stick to designated trails, pack out all trash, and show respect for wildlife and natural habitats.
+Especially when you’re wild camping, you’ll see remnants of others.
+Be sure to leave your sites better than you found them!

 Good to know